The Best Canadian ETFs for 2022

-When buying an international ETF, you’ll have the option of picking a single fund that covers all global markets, or choosing 2 or 3 more targeted international ETFs with the goal of achieving full coverage.
-For example, the first fund on our list, XAW, is a true global fund that invests in developed and emerging world markets and the US.
+When buying an international ETF, you’ll have the option of picking a single fund that covers all global markets or choosing 2 or 3 more targeted international ETFs to achieve full coverage.
+For example, the first fund on our list, XAW, is a truly global fund that invests in developed and emerging world markets and the US.

 iShares Core MSCI All Country World ex Canada Index ETF

-# of Holdings: 8781
+# of Holdings: 9443

 What We Like: A true global ETF, XAW receives top marks for its exposure to US and international markets, including developed and emerging markets.
 The .22% MER is higher than a Canadian or US index ETF, but it’s still a fraction of the cost of an international equity mutual fund.

-What We Like: A nice alternative to XAW, albeit at a slightly higher cost, VXC provides exposure to all global markets, excluding Canada.
+Vanguard FTSE Global All Cap ex Canada Index ETF (VXC): A nice alternative to XAW, albeit at a slightly higher cost, VXC provides exposure to all global markets, excluding Canada.

 Vanguard FTSE Emerging Markets All Cap Index ETF

-# of Holdings: 5200
+# of Holdings: 5442

-What We Like: For those wanting to target their international exposure, XEF includes developed nations in Europe and Asia, as well as Australia.
-Recommended as a long-term holding for your portfolio.
+iShares Core MSCI EAFE IMI Index ETF(XEF): For those wanting to target their international exposure, XEF includes developed nations in Europe and Asia and Australia.

-Bond Index ETFs
+Best Bond ETFs

-BMO Aggregate Bond Index ETF
+1. BMO Aggregate Bond Index ETF

-# of Holdings: 1259
+# of Holdings: 1431

-Vanguard Canadian Aggregate Bond Index ETF
+2. Vanguard Canadian Aggregate Bond Index ETF

-# of Holdings: 1000+
+# of Holdings: 1141

 iShares Core Canadian Short Term Bond Index ETF